 The proposed development has the potential to result in pollution and nuisances in the area during the construction phase due to dust and noise.
-Mitigation measures are proposed to deal with these issues including proper construction methodology.
+Subject to the implementation of the best practice measures, it is considered that these impacts would not be significant.